Galit Moskowitz, Esq.

 In order to accomplish my goals, I studied Administration of Justice and Psychology in my bachelor’s degree at Rutgers University to better understand the law and people’s behavior.
 I then received my Juris Doctorate law degree with an Excellence in Torts Award.

 Attorney Galit Moskowitz has been practicing exclusively in the area of family law for over 15 years.
-I handle cases related to child custody, child support, spousal support, equitable distribution, dissolution of civil unions and domestic partnerships, palimony, domestic violence, grandparent visitation and international child abduction.
+I handle cases related to divorce, contested divorce, high net worth divorce, uncontested divorce, child custody, child support, spousal support, equitable distribution, dissolution of civil unions and domestic partnerships, palimony, domestic violence, grandparent visitation and international child abduction.
 You can read more about my experience and career below.

 Please do not hesitate to reach out to my firm for help and counsel with the divorce or family law matter you face.